KanwalArora029/careers-managing-your-job-search/README.md

 Another term salespeople use is “conversion rate”.
 In simple terms, it’s the percentage of people who take a desired action.
 For salespeople, the desired action is a new lead purchasing what they are selling.
 Conversion rates are often used by salespeople as a benchmark to see if they’re on track with hitting their goals.

-As a jobseeker, you can also think about conversion rates as a way to measure your progress.
+As a job seeker, you can also think about conversion rates as a way to measure your progress.
 When it comes to sending out emails, set a goal for a 25-30% conversion rate.
 Meaning that if you send out ten emails, you can expect 2 or 3 responses.
 This is why it’s important to send out a lot of (high quality, engaging, compelling) emails as you’re job hunting.
 Overall, funnels are a good way to budget how much time and outreach you should do.
 They also remind us that rejection is normal.

 A job search funnel looks something like this: